Upper School Curriculum

 English 9

 English 9 continues grammar study and its integration with composition skills.
-Through composition instruction, students will be able to demonstrate competence in the construction of five-paragraph expositions on various topics and of literary essays involving reading comprehension and analysis.
-Literature studies expose the student to a genre study of the epic, the play, the short story, the poem, and the novel.
-Students will take part in two Great Books projects encouraging reading of canon and popular works.
-Vocabulary enhancement includes study in a sequenced SAT-based vocabulary workbook and examination of diction in literary context.
-A major part of the year’s study is the entire research process from topic selection through citation with emphasis on the avoidance of plagiarism as spelled out by the school’s Honor Code.
-To reinforce the practice of the research process, three guided research assignments will be completed 9 throughout the year.
+Through composition instruction, students will demonstrate competence in constructing five-paragraph expositions on various topics and literary essays involving reading comprehension and analysis.
+Literature studies expose the student to a genre study of the epic, the play, the short story, the poem and the novel.
+Students will participate in two Great Books projects encouraging reading of canon and popular works.
+Vocabulary enhancement includes studying a sequenced SAT-based vocabulary program and examining diction in a literary context.
+A major part of the year’s study is the entire research process, from topic selection through citation, emphasizing the avoidance of plagiarism as spelled out by the school’s Honor Code.
+Three guided research assignments will be completed throughout the year to reinforce the practice of the research process.
 Strategies for developing public speaking skills are interwoven throughout the course.

 English 10

-The theme for English 10 is CHOICE.
-Whether students analyze their own choices, a character’s choice, or a writer’s choice, they revisit the theme of CHOICE with every piece of literature.
+The theme for English 10 is choice.
+Whether students analyze their own choices, a character’s choice or a writer’s choice, they revisit the theme of choice with every piece of literature.
 English 10 stresses applied grammar and composition skills, reading comprehension, critical thinking skills and vocabulary development for applications on the SAT.
-The course also focuses on an international genre study of the major literary types: drama, the novel, the short story, and poetry.
+The course also focuses on an international genre study of the major literary types: drama, the novel, the short story and poetry.
 The structure of the course reinforces literary analysis and critical thinking skills.
 Students complete many short papers and essays to utilize various elements of style.
-Students continue to build public speaking skills through presentations, classroom participation, and literary readings.
-Students complete mini-research projects and papers throughout the year in order to reinforce the scholarly research process and mastery of the MLA format.
-In all these assignments, students gain understanding in the power of their own CHOICES as they study the CHOICES of others.
+Students build public speaking skills through presentations, classroom participation and literary readings.
+Students complete mini-research projects and papers throughout the year to reinforce the scholarly research process and mastery of the MLA format.
+In all of these assignments, students gain an understanding of the power of their own choices as they study the choices of others.

 Honors English 10

-This advanced world literature and composition course offers a challenging curriculum that requires advanced reading comprehension, presentation skills, and writing ability.
-It will focus on skills necessary for the analysis of poetry, drama and fiction.
+This advanced world literature and composition course offers a challenging curriculum that requires advanced reading comprehension, presentation skills and writing ability.
+It will focus on skills necessary for analyzing poetry, drama and fiction.
 In its study of genres, this course parallels English 10; however, both selections and assignments are more numerous, sophisticated and demanding.
-This course emphasizes the recognition of archetypal characters and themes in contemporary literature and society.
-Students in this course should demonstrate effective written expression to write essays with minimum grammar and mechanical errors, independent reading comprehension skills, research literacy skills, and the potential to develop advanced writing skills needed for the Advanced Placement course of study.
-Sophomore English class includes a thorough review of research skills using databases and electronic sources, MLA format, and strategies to avoid plagiarism.
+This course emphasizes recognizing archetypal characters and themes in contemporary literature and society.
+Students in this course should demonstrate effective written expression to write essays with minimal grammatical and mechanical errors, independent reading comprehension skills, research literacy skills and the potential to develop advanced writing skills needed for the Advanced Placement course of study.
+This sophomore English course includes thoroughly reviewing research skills using databases and electronic sources, MLA format and strategies to avoid plagiarism.
 Students will engage in activities designed to build effective public speaking skills.

 Prerequisite: Teacher recommendation based on English 9 achievement